substrait-io/bft/README.md

 Testing the dialects locally will require different frameworks/libraries.
 Following steps mentions reference methods:
 - **cuDF**
-   For testing functions in cuDF, we need a GPU powered system having RAPIDS/cuDF installed.
+   For testing functions in cuDF, a GPU powered system having RAPIDS/cuDF needs to be installed.
    Instructions on RAPIDS installation can be found [here](https://docs.rapids.ai/install)

-   Alternatively, we may use a Google Colab notebook with GPU for testing.
+   Alternatively, a Google Colab notebook with GPU can be used for testing.
 RAPIDS provides a [template notebook](https://colab.research.google.com/drive/13sspqiEZwso4NYTbsflpPyNFaVAAxUgr) for installation and further usage.

    ```